dev-scripts/prakashbhandari.com.np/content/posts/parameter-vs-argument-in-function.md

 In this article,  we have understood the basic difference between parameter and argument used in the function with example.
 Understanding parameter and argument is also a part of understanding the fundamental concepts of programming.
-If you are good at fundamental that take your coding skills to new level!
+If you are good at fundamental of programming you will be good at your programming skill.